Essential Rome Travel Tips

 When is the best time to visit Rome?

 I’ll start with the flipside of when not to visit Rome?
 The answer to that is definitely July and August.
 This is the peak tourist season but also the peak of summer.
 The streets are flooded with tourists and the weather is hot and sticky.
 The heat will take its toll and you will have a difficult time exploring Rome on foot (which is the best way).
 In addition, during August, many Romans go on vacation and some of the city’s charm is lost with them.

 May, early June and September are great months to visit Rome.
 In early May and late September, there might be a few rainy days but, in general, the weather is great and the city is frequented by fewer tourists.

-Visiting Rome in winter is also an option as the weather is much milder than other European capitals such as London and Paris.
-However, keep in mind that the days are short so it will get dark somewhere around 5pm.
+Visiting Rome in winter is also an option as the weather is much milder than in other European capitals such as London and Paris.
+However, keep in mind that the days are short so it will get dark somewhere around 5 pm.